boblete/boblete.github.io/README.md

 A new idea to hear what can be created

 #### Results
-Its definately interesting - spooky but not really the aesthetic I was looking for - I am watching you is not a phrase that really I dshould have chosen
+Its definitely interesting - spooky but not really the aesthetic I was looking for - I am watching you is not a phrase that really I dshould have chosen

 ---